 By Thom S. Rainer

-You might be wondering if a greeter ministry is still relevant in 2018.
+You might be wondering if a greeter ministry is still relevant today.
 Do we even need greeters any more?

 It’s a fair question.
 Shouldn’t we expect everyone in the church to be friendly to guests?
 Why do we have to ask people to do what they should be doing anyway?

 Perhaps in an ideal world with an ideal organization with ideal people such an approach would work.
 But that’s not our world, and that’s not our church.
 We, therefore, greatly need greeter ministries for three reasons.

 Many of our members are already involved in other ministries.
 The leaders who are checking in and caring for children can’t go to the parking lot to greet people.
 The worship team that is making quick adjustments before the service begins can’t drop what they are doing and become greeters at the doors.

 The Sunday school or small groups teacher is waiting on other group members to arrive.
 He can’t leave the room and man the welcome center.

 We need people in ministry whose sole focus at the moment is greeting people.
 We need church members who understand greeters do more than merely saluting people upon arrival; we need them to be praying about the encounters they will have each week.
 For some, they will have a divine encounter with a guest.